 - Organizing a workplace visit or job shadow experience (if appropriate)

-Our volunteer mentors cover a wide range of professional experiences such as software engineering, UX/UI design, data science, business development, project management, customer experience, people & culture and more.
+Our volunteer mentors cover a wide range of professional experiences such as software engineering (design, development and testing), data science, product design, project management, business development, customer experience, people & culture and more.
 While backgrounds vary, our mentors share a caring attitude and commitment to supporting diversity and inclusion in the tech sector.
 Mentors of all genders are welcome.
 We accept mentor applications year-round!

 How you can get involved